Frequently Asked Questions

-The health-related experience must span 2 years and consist of full-time, paid professional work.
-It must also be obtained after the applicant's undergraduate education is completed.
+The health-related experience is fulfilled through 2 years of post-baccalaureate, full-time, paid professional work or a doctoral degree in a field underlying public health.
 A variety of backgrounds can fulfill this requirement, like health-related Peace Corp work, managing a research lab or covering health policy as a journalist.
 We encourage professionals from all fields to apply.
 Please visit Program Overview for information about professional backgrounds of admitted MPH students.

 Is it possible to complete the online/part-time MPH while working full-time?

 Yes, most online/part-time students work full-time.
 This format was designed specifically to accommodate full-time or part-time work schedules.
 Students can complete up to 80% of the program through online coursework, but must earn at least 20% of their credits in face-to-face coursework.
 The inherent flexibility of the Bloomberg School’s online and compressed institute courses allows students to fulfill the requirements.

 Does an online/part-time student earn the same degree as a full-time student?